JuliantheMaestro/Company-Product-Catalog-JS/README.md

-This is some experience for working with objects.
+This is a simple project where I got more practice with using objects and arrays.